 Nitrous oxide is very safe when used by a properly trained dentist.
 Ask your dentist about his or her training with nitrous oxide.
 Side effects may include headache, nausea or vomiting.
 While you are receiving nitrous oxide, tell your dentist right away about any discomfort or anxiety you feel or concerns you have.
 You should never be left alone in the dental treatment room when you are receiving nitrous oxide.

 If you have side effects, your dentist will turn off the nitrous oxide and allow you to breathe oxygen for up to five minutes.
 This flushes the nitrous oxide out of your blood.

 You should feel normal and alert after breathing the oxygen.
 However, your motor skills and attention can be affected for as long as 15 minutes after you stop breathing the nitrous oxide.
 If you leave the dental office sooner than that, ask your dentist if it is okay for you to drive.

 People with stuffy noses or breathing problems cannot receive nitrous oxide for dental procedures.
 The gas enters your lungs through your nasal passages, so these must be clear for the gas to work.
 Nitrous oxide also is not recommended for people with certain lung conditions.
 These include emphysema, bronchitis and severe chronic obstructive pulmonary disease (COPD).

-Any use of nitrous oxide during pregnancy should occur only after your dentist talks with your obstetrician.
+Any use of nitrous oxide or other drugs during pregnancy should occur only after your dentist talks with your obstetrician.

 If you take medicine for psychiatric conditions, talk to your physician before receiving any sedatives.
 If you are a recovering alcoholic or substance abuser, speak with your psychiatrist or drug counselor before you schedule treatment with nitrous oxide.
 The euphoric feeling that nitrous oxide gives may be harmful to your recovery.